 Say “ta” (as in the American pronunciation of taught) followed by “rof”.

 Now, what is Taarof?
 It’s one of the most complicated Iran etiquettes.
-Also, it is one of those fundamental Iran cultural facts you need to know when you are in Iran.
+Also, it is one of those fundamental Iranian cultural facts you need to know when you are in Iran.
 You pretend something, but you mean another thing.
 Let’s learn it in context.
 For example, you are in a taxi and want to pay.
 Initially, the taxi driver declines to accept your money (just for politeness), then he will take your payment.
 He pretends to refuse the payment.

 5. Religious Customs